They say oils ain’t oils – well flours ain’t flours either!

 The Italian system uses numbers like Tipo 2 and Tipo 00.
 This refers to how fine the flour is, with Tipo 2 being a semi-refined flour with bran removed and Tipo 000 being superfine with the texture of what we know as cornflour.

-Kialla’s White Unbleached is very similar to Tipo 00, and our Bread and Pizza may be closer to Tipo 1, but again, because we don’t measure or mill flour in this way it’s difficult to compare accurately.
+Kialla’s All-Purpose Plain Flour (also known as our White Unbleached Flour) is very similar to Tipo 00, and our Bread and Pizza may be closer to Tipo 1, but again, because we don’t measure or mill flour in this way it’s difficult to compare accurately.

 So how do you judge the best flour to use for what you’re baking?